February 14, 2017

 Even very small amounts of alcohol can affect your concentration, judgement and performance.
-You may feel like you are fine, but your reaction times are slower than normal, and your concentration is dulled.
-This is important when you need a high degree of skill and concentration, or if the safety of others is involved.
+You may feel like you’re fine, but your reaction times will be slower than normal, and your concentration will be reduced.
+This makes it difficult to perform activities that require skill and concentration, or where the safety of others is involved.
 For example, driving, flying, water sports, skiing, using complex or heavy machinery, or farm machinery.

 Blood alcohol limits are set by legislation or company policy.

-In Australia, it’s illegal to drive with a BAC over 0.05%.
-Even below this, your judgement, reaction times and driving skill are not as good as you may think they are.
+If you choose to drink, consider public transport, rideshare or organising a friend to be designated driver.
+In Australia, it’s illegal to drive if your blood alcohol level is over 0.05%.
+Even below this, your judgement, reaction times and driving skill are not as good as you think they are.
 For example, you are twice as likely to have a crash when driving with a BAC of 0.05%, versus no alcohol.

-If you are a learner driver, provisional or probationary driver (regardless of age), truck and bus driver, driving instructor or convicted of driving under the influence (DUI), you must have a 0.00% BAC in most Australian states or territories.
+If you’re a learner driver, provisional or probationary driver (regardless of age), truck and bus driver, driving instructor or convicted of driving under the influence (DUI), you must have a 0.00% BAC in most Australian states or territories.

-Blood alcohol limits apply in jobs such as flying aircraft (e.g. no alcohol within 24 hours of flying); driving public or heavy vehicles or operating commercial vessels, machinery or mobile plant.
+Blood alcohol limits apply in jobs such as flying planes (e.g. no alcohol within 24 hours of flying), driving public or heavy vehicles or operating commercial vessels, machinery or mobile plant.
 In these jobs, the BAC limit is zero (0.00%).

 Some workplaces implement alcohol and drug testing as a protocol.
-You can be tested for pre-employment screening, at random or following an incident in the workplace.
+You can be tested as part of pre-employment screening, at random or following an incident in the workplace.

-Few workplaces enforce alcohol testing, only where they are legally obligated or where employers, workers and unions agree that it is necessary.
+Workplaces usually enforce alcohol testing, only where they are legally obligated or where employers, workers and unions agree that it’s necessary.

 Blood alcohol concentration may be measured with a breathalyser, or by analysing a sample of blood, saliva or urine.

-The police do breathalyser tests at a random breath testing (RBT) roadblocks or if they think you are drink driving.
+The police do breathalyser tests at random breath testing (RBT) roadblocks or if they think you’re drink driving.

-If you blow 0.05% or over, they will need a second, evidentiary, test at a police station.
-If your second result is over the legal limit, you will be charged with driving under the influence (DUI).
+If you blow 0.05% or over, they’ll need a second, evidentiary test at a police station.
+If your second result is over the legal limit, you’ll be charged with driving under the influence (DUI).